-expected\switch\millis: When the switch is expected to happen, measured in milliseconds from when this API is called.
+expected_switch_millis: When the switch is expected to happen, measured in milliseconds from when this API is called.
 Must be accurate to within +/-5 seconds.
 Must be at least 10 seconds after this API is called, and less than 3 minutes after this API is called.
 This is not intended to be a precise number that is validated as part of the analysis; it is intended that it may be used by the harness to start and stop video and audio capture at the right time.
 If it is wrong by more than 5 seconds, then the harness may fail to capture the switch, in which case it will fail the test case.

-from\timeline\time\millis: The requested switch time, as a timeline time on the "from" video and audio, or null if the switch is being done based on the "to" timeline time.
+from_timeline_time_millis: The requested switch time, as a timeline time on the "from" video and audio, or null if the switch is being done based on the "to" timeline time.
 Note that the timeline time repeats every 4,096,000 milliseconds (4096 seconds), so this is interpreted modulo 4,096,000.
 As a convenience for test case authors, non-integer values are accepted but may be rounded to the nearest integer.
+When switching from broadcast to broadband, the rounding up to align to a broadcast video frame boundary needs to be considered by a test application.

-to\timeline\time\millis: Where the "to" video and audio should start playing, as a timeline time on the "to" video and audio, or null if this is not to be tested.
-This has two different meanings: If from\timeline\time\millis is null then this is the switch time, if from\timeline\time\millis is not null then this is the playback start time.
+to_timeline_time_millis: Where the "to" video and audio should start playing, as a timeline time on the "to" video and audio, or null if this is not to be tested.
+This has two different meanings: If from_timeline_time_millis is null then this is the switch time, if from_timeline_time_millis is not null then this is the playback start time.
 Those two values have different tolerances.
 Note that the timeline time repeats every 4,096,000 milliseconds (4096 seconds), so this is interpreted modulo 4,096,000.
 As a convenience for test case authors, non-integer values are accepted but may be rounded to the nearest integer.

-from\fps: The "from" video frame rate, in frames per second.
+from_fps: The "from" video frame rate, in frames per second.
 Used to calculate some tolerances.
 Values greater than 1000 are not allowed.
 This does not imply that the API will function correctly with values up to 1000.

-to\fps: The "to" video frame rate, in frames per second.
+to_fps: The "to" video frame rate, in frames per second.
 Used to calculate some tolerances.
 Values greater than 1000 are not allowed.
 This does not imply that the API will function correctly with values up to 1000.

-required\accuracy\millis: The required accuracy, in milliseconds.
+required_accuracy_millis: The required accuracy, in milliseconds.
 This is "A1" or "A2" as defined in a HbbTV TA performance profile, or null to disable checking of the accuracy (e.g. if the terminal does not support a performance profile).
 Values greater than 10000 are not allowed.
-This does not imply that the API will function correctly with values up to 10000; the total switch time (required\accuracy\millis + required\duration\max\millis) should be less than or equal to 1000ms.
+This does not imply that the API will function correctly with values up to 10000; the total switch time (required_accuracy_millis + required_duration_max_millis) should be less than or equal to 1000ms.

-required\duration\min\millis: The required minimum switch duration, in milliseconds.
+required_duration_min_millis: The required minimum switch duration, in milliseconds.
 This is "D1min" or "D2min" as defined in a HbbTV TA performance profile, or null to disable checking of the minimum switch duration (e.g. if the terminal does not support a performance profile).
-Values greater than 10000, or greater than required\duration\max\millis, are not allowed.
+Values greater than 10000, or greater than required_duration_max_millis, are not allowed.
 This does not imply that the API will function correctly with values up to 10000.